nwchemgit/nwchem-wiki/TCE.md

 group the iterative level of theory is defined, e.g. BWCCSD or MKCCSD.
-This implementation was designed for complete model spaces (CMS) which means that the modelspace contains all Slater determinants of all possible (in the context of the spatial and spin symmetry, M_s) distributions of active electrons among active spin orbitals.
+This implementation was designed for complete model spaces (CMS) which means that the modelspace contains all Slater determinants of all possible (in the context of the spatial and spin symmetry, M<sub>s</sub>) distributions of active electrons among active spin orbitals.
 The user can define the modelspace in two ways.
 As a first approach the model space can be defined by hand, as shown in the two examples below.
-The input of the model space starts with the "NREF" keyword followed by the number of reference configurations that will be used, which should equal the number of strings for references below.
+The input of the model space starts with the `NREF` keyword followed by the number of reference configurations that will be used, which should equal the number of strings for references below.
 In the input "2" refers to doubly occupied orbitals, "a" to alpha electrons, "b" to beta electrons and "0" identifies an unoccupied orbital.
 When the model space is defined by hand the occupation strings have to include the frozen orbitals as well.
-In the second way the CMS can be generated using the keyword "CAS" followed by the number of active electrons and the number of active orbitals.
-When using the "CAS" keyword we strongly recommend that users check the references that are generated.
+In the second way the CMS can be generated using the keyword `CAS` followed by the number of active electrons and the number of active orbitals.
+When using the `CAS` keyword we strongly recommend that users check the references that are generated.

 As the model space typically includes multiple configurations it is possible to use the MRCC method to calculate excited states instead of the ground state.
 For this reason it is required to specify the root of interest.
-The ROOT keyword followed by the root number specifies the state the code calculates.
-The lowest root, the ground state, is identified as root 1.
-If one wants to calculate the third root the keyword ROOT 3 should be used.
+The `ROOT` keyword followed by the root number specifies the state the code calculates.
+The lowest root, the ground state, is identified as `root 1`.
+If one wants to calculate the third root the keyword `ROOT 3` should be used.
 An example is given below.
 ```
  echo
  start tce_mrcc_bwcc